vuxcode/pr1-project-Larzbarzcarz/time-report.md

 >
 > 2022-11-21
 > 1 and a half hour coding, in the classroom. (added a secound path, with diffrent scenarios and random numbers to create the random outcomes to effect the players outcome)

+2022-11-25
+1 and half hour coding in the class room.
+Fixed the issues from 21,s polished up the code, removed switch cases, and modfied strings.